Raëlian beliefs and practices: Creation of life on Earth by extraterrestrials

 Muhammad, and Joseph Smith.
 The religions thought to be from Elohimic origins include Judaism, Buddhism, Christianity, Islam, and Mormonism.

 According to Vorilhon, multiple religious texts indicate that the Elohim would return at the age of Apocalypse or Revelation (unveiling of the truth).
-Humans from another world would appear to drop down from the sky, and meet in the embassy that they have asked Raël to build for them, and share their advanced scientific knowledge with humanity.
+Humans from another world would appear to drop down from the sky, and meet in the embassy that they have asked Raël to build for them, and share their advanced scientific knowledge with humankind.
 Thus, one of the stated main goals of the Raëlian movement is to inform as many people as possible about this extraterrestrial race.

-The controversy surrounding the origins of Raelian beliefs centers on the writings of several authors in the late 1960s.
+The controversy surrounding the origins of Raëlian beliefs centers on the writings of several authors in the late 1960s.
 Jean Sendy, a French writer, translator, and author of books on the esoteric and UFOs wrote several novels detailing the creation of Earth by extraterrestrials.
 One of the best known researchers in this field is Erich von Däniken, the 'father' of the Ancient Astronauts theory, which postulates that Earth might have been visited by extraterrestrials in the remote past.

 With the publication of Chariots of the Gods? in 1968, Erich von Däniken introduced the intervention theory to the general public.
 Von Däniken wrote that the technologies and religions of ancient civilizations were granted by extraterrestrials worshiped as gods.
 Von Däniken argued that only extraterrestrial intervention can explain the higher technological knowledge presumed to be essential for the production of ancient artifacts such as the Egyptian pyramids, Stonehenge and the Moai of Easter Island.
 Humans in ancient times considered this extraterrestrial high-tech to be supernatural and the aliens themselves to be 'gods'.
 One can find direct parallels to the messages that Vorilhon claimed to have received and written about in his books.
 Marie-Hélène Parent, ex-guide Raëlian priest, describes Sendy and Vorilhon meeting several times for drinks and conversation throughout the years of 1973 and 1974, prior to Vorilhon's claimed extraterrestrial encounter.

-Humanity's chance of creating life on other planets
+Humankind's chance of creating life on other planets

-Raëlians believe that humanity would be able to create life on other planets only if it is peaceful enough to stop war.
-If done, humanity could travel the distances between stars and create life on another planet.
+Raëlians believe that humankind would be able to create life on other planets only if it is peaceful enough to stop war.
+If done, humans could travel the distances between stars and create life on another planet.
 Progress in terraformation, molecular biology, and cloning would enable these teams to create continents and life from scratch.
 Progress in social engineering would ensure that this creation would have a better chance of both surviving as well as having the potential to understand its creators.
 Research on how globalization would occur on another planet would allow scientists to decide what traces of their origin should be left behind so that their role in life creation would someday be revealed.
 The progress achieved by the science teams would ultimately sustain a perpetual chain of life.